BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 In the @ref:[second step](try-nexus.md#working-with-data-in-nexus-forge), you'll learn:

-- to install Nexus forge,
+- install Nexus Forge,
-- configure your project,
+- configure a Knowledge Graph forge,
-- transform your data,
+- transform data,
-- loading the data into Nexus,
+- load the transformed data into the project,
-- writing a SPARQL query.
+- search for data using a SPARQL query.

 In the @ref:[third step](try-nexus.md#exploring-the-graph-in-nexus-fusion), you'll learn:

-- to create a Studio in Nexus Fusion,
+- create a Studio in Nexus Fusion,
-- to visualize resources.
+- visualize and filter loaded data.

 Finally, check our @ref:[Learn More](try-nexus.md#learn-more) section for more advanced tutorials based on the same datasets.